 A friend recently said, “We also eat with our eyes.”
 So true !
 And right now is rhubarb season.
 I get excited when I see those bright red stalks at my market gardener’s stall at our twice-weekly outdoor market.
 Fresh produce glistens on the stands, and advice is given freely (sometimes in the form of an incontestable marching order) among both vendors and merchants.

 To peel or not to peel

-When I get home, I love transforming that rhubarb into a beautiful
+But mine comes from the market, and when I get home, I love transforming that rhubarb into a beautiful